Cyre de Toggenburg

-Cyre de Toggenburg (born June 17, 1972) is a Swiss-French visual artist who specializes in abstract art.
+Cyre de Toggenburg (born June 17, 1972) is a Swiss visual artist who specializes in abstract art.

 Biography

 She was trained in an ultra-traditional practice that gave her an important technical base from 1988 to 1998.
 She studied Walt Disney colors during two years and then turned to old fashion painting.

 Cyre belonged to the GAVART Gallery, a group of sculptors and painters, whose members include Zaven, Aléhaux, Beyssey, Bouchaud, de Kerhor, de Verdière, du Jeu, Kwak, Lalanne, among others.
 Graduating from the Conservatoire de Paris, Cyre pursued her studies of human sciences and psychoanalysis at the Institut de Psychanalyse Active, Paris.

 Cyre has exhibited in many European countries, Russia, Africa, Oceania, Europe.
 Her experience of living and traveling in Africa between 2009 and 2010 influenced her work in the way of the spirituality.
 Then she lived in New Caledonia during the year 2013.
 She is actually working in France.